Spahn Ranch: 1970–present: fire, Spahn's death, and incorporation into a state park

 The Clampitt Fire destroyed all of the Spahn Movie Ranch's film sets and residential structures in September 1970.
 George Spahn died on September 22, 1974, and is buried in Eternal Valley Memorial Park in nearby Newhall.

 The Spahn Movie Ranch site is now part of California's Santa Susana Pass State Historic Park, the "Devil's Slide" section of the historic Old Santa Susana Stage Road being located on the park's western side.
 Several hiking trails give access to extensive views of the San Fernando Valley.

 In popular culture

 Spahn Movie Ranch is a setting in Once Upon a Time in Hollywood (2019), a drama film written and directed by Quentin Tarantino and set in 1969 at the time of the Tate–LaBianca murders.
 The scenes for the movie were filmed at the nearby Corriganville Park in Simi Valley, which was also a movie ranch at one time.
 George Spahn was played by Bruce Dern.
+Pop singer Janet Jackson filmed her music video "Someone to Call My Lover" (2001) on the ranch.